 Preparing the client for the evaluation

 The issue as to whether to prepare your client or not is controversial.
-Some attorneys believe that preparation by you “corrupts” the presumed objectivity of the forensic process, while others believe that you would be derelict in not preparing the client at all.
+Some attorneys and courts believe that preparation by you “corrupts” the presumed objectivity of the forensic process, while others believe that you would be derelict in not preparing the client at all.

 Documents to be provided to the neutral expert

-The assignment order may require that all documents that are provided to the expert by counsel be exchanged within a set number of days, but sometimes not specifying that documents provided by parties themselves be exchanged.
+The assignment order may require that all documents that are provided to the expert by counsel be exchanged within a set number of days, but sometimes does not specify that documentation provided by parties themselves be exchanged.

-You have received a copy of the evaluators’ report and it is unfavorable to your client, now what?
+You have received a copy of the evaluators’ report and it is unfavorable to your client.
+Now what?

-Access to the expert’s notes and raw data
+Access to the expert’s notes

 Things to look at in that area are, did the expert spend about the same amount of time interviewing each of the parents?
 Did the expert investigate collaterals, especially obvious collaterals?

-If the child or children?
-If the child or children are of a certain age (or ages), did the expert interview him or her, and if so, was the interview in private or in the presence of one of the parents or (in cases with more than one child) in the presence of each other?
-Was each parent given an opportunity to rebut allegations or claims made by the other parent?
+If the child or children are of a certain age (or ages), did the expert interview him or her, and if so, was the interview in private or in the presence of one of the parents or (in cases with more than one child) in the presence of siblings?

 Were any psychological tests administered?
 If not, should they have been?
 Do the conclusions and recommendations follow from the “facts” cited?